Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Application: The Effect of Smoking on Medical Expenditures

 \subsection{Results}

 First, we examine the relationship between the estimated HTE and the propensity scores.
-Figure \ref{RWD_all_method} displays the spline-smoothed trends for each method, overlaid with the scatter plot of the estimated results of the HTE from PPK ($K = 30$).
+Figure~ \ref{RWD_all_method} displays the spline-smoothed trends for each method, overlaid with a scatter plot of individual HTE estimates obtained by PPK with $K=30$.
 We confirm that the trend of PPK closely matches that of the simple local approximation with the same number of regions.
-In contrast, the estimated HTE for the baseline GP model and BCF show constant behavior with respect to the propensity scores, because they are not divided by the propensity scores.
+In contrast, the spline-smoothed trends for the baseline GP model and BCF are relatively flat over the propensity score range.
+This suggests that, in this application, these global models capture less systematic variation in HTE along the propensity score direction than the partition-based methods.

 Second, although the overall spline trends match between PPK and local approximation, there are significant differences at the individual level.
 Figure \ref{RWD_K30_parallel} shows the scatter plots of the estimates from our proposed method ($K = 30$) and the local approximation ($K = 30$).
-While the latter plot exhibits distinct discontinuities between divided regions like blocks, the former shows these blocks connected more smoothly across boundaries.
-Furthermore, Figure \ref{RWD_K30_overlap} shows the overlap of these estimates.
-The simple local approximation fits the model using only the limited number of samples within each divided region, making it prone to overfitting.
-As seen in Figure \ref{RWD_K30_overlap}, the "red blocks" (local approximation) exhibit high variance, deviating significantly above and below the "blue blocks" (PPK).
+The simple local GP approximation exhibits block-like discontinuities across partition boundaries, whereas PPK connects these blocks more smoothly through the patchwork constraints.
+Furthermore, Figure~\ref{RWD_K30_overlap} shows the overlap of these estimates.
+The simple local approximation fits the model using only the limited number of samples within each divided region, making the resulting estimates more unstable within each region.
+As seen in Figure~\ref{RWD_K30_overlap}, the estimates from the simple local GP approximation are more dispersed within several propensity score regions, whereas PPK yields smoother transitions across adjacent regions.